B4S1C-Coder/Decentralized-File-Storage/README.md

 <h1 align="center">Decentralized File Storage Network (dFSN)</h1>

-dFSN is a small distributed file storage newtwork which allows the user to split and disperse their files over a network ensuring that other than the user no one else can re-construct the files.
+dFSN is a small distributed file storage network which allows the user to split and disperse their files over a network ensuring that other than the user no one else can re-construct the files.
 The network utilises gRPC for transmission and sodium for file encryption.
 The network is peer-to-peer eliminating any middle man between the user and the storage nodes.

 >**Note**: The project includes vendor headers and files.
 Please see the associated [licenses](.licenses).